Scroll to download my book for free or get it from Amazon.

 I traded the earned income lifestyle for a passive one a few years ago.
-I got sick and tired of the work-to-earn pattern of income and desired change.
-Working on passive income projects and assets allows me to attract revenue around the clock whether I am working or not.
-Self-employment is right up my alley and provides flexibility I did not experience in my mundane 9 to 5 existence.
-These two facets combined, passive income and self-employment, have made daily work much more enjoyable.
+I got sick and tired of the work-to-earn pattern of income and desired a change.
+Working on passive income projects and assets allows me to attract revenue around the clock, whether I am working or not.
+Self-employment is right up my alley and provides a flexibility I did not experience in my mundane nine-to-five existence.
+These two facets combined—passive income and self-employment—have made daily work much more enjoyable.

-I currently attract six passive income streams, and together, these streams yield thousands every month:
+I currently attract six passive income streams that yield thousands every month.

 - Blogging (multiple streams)